Whole Wild Boar Cooking Instructions

 The pig roasting goal of many is moist meat and crispy skin.
 Brining can help with the first part.
 These next steps can help you become the pig roasting hero.

 Once the pig has finished brining, drain the water and dry the pig with towels.
-In a small bowl mix ½ cup of baking soda and ¼ cup of kosher salt.
+In a small bowl mix ½ cup of baking powder and ¼ cup of kosher salt.
 Liberally sprinkle this mixture all over the skin then rub it in.
-The baking soda mixture will help to dehydrate the skin and help break down some of the skin’s proteins.
+The baking powder mixture will help to dehydrate the skin and help break down some of the skin’s proteins.
 The result is crispier skin.

 Ideally, the pig can be left uncovered overnight in the refrigerator.
 This will allow the skin to dehydrate more and give the baking powder time to work its magic.
 If you do not have the space available the next best option is to dry the pig and apply the baking powder rub before cooking.